 When the service was over, Tamara approached the abbess and shared her intention to join.
 Her fourteen-year-old nephew overheard the conversation.
 He ran outside and told Tamara's friends about it.
 They met her with mocking and derision.
 No one took her seriously.

 But Tamara was serious in her decision to dedicate herself to following God.
 Realising this, all of her relatives went to great lengths to make her abandon her 'foolish' plan.
 They took her to theatres, concerts, balls, and social gatherings.
-Already a nun in her advanced years, she said this about these moments: "They would take me to a theatre, and I would hold a rosary in my hand hidden in a pocket."
+Already a nun in her advanced years, she said this about these moments: "They would take me to a theatre, and I would hold a prayer rope in my hand hidden in a pocket."

 Tamara joined a convent, despite the persuasion and pleas from her relatives.
 They persisted in their attempts to change her mind.
 For many years, they sent her letters enticing her to return home under the false pretence of attending to some urgent business.
 But their ploys were to no avail.
 Over her family's objections, Tamara joined a convent, tonsured as Juvenalia.
 Some sisters saw a white dove descend on her at her tonsure.